Technical Due Diligence for Startups: A Checklist

 A startup may attract investment at any stage:

-• Series A: a rapidly scaling, well-established product in the marketplace
+• Series A: A rapidly scaling, well-established product in the marketplace

-• Series B: a high-profile product with an established market niche
+• Series B+: A high-profile product with an established market niche

 Note: Your business may need due diligence if industry compliance regulations change or if there’s a data breach because of cybercrime.
 Startups must always be ready for due diligence in case of any unexpected circumstances.